PRACTICAL APOLOGETICS: THE DEFENSE OF THE FAITH

 In the “Practical Apologetics” course being offered at Wisconsin Lutheran College in Summer 2019, students will strengthen their ability to engage in apologetics - the defense of the Faith.
 Topics include: apologetics and evangelism, the reliability of the Scriptures, evidence and miracles, the existence of God, faith and reason, and scientific apologetics.

-The intensive, one-week course is ideal for teachers, evangelists, administrators, students, and motivated lay-people who wish to be better equipped with grace and knowledge to win souls for Christ.
+The intensive, one-week, one-credit course is ideal for teachers, evangelists, administrators, students, and motivated lay-people who wish to be better equipped with grace and knowledge to win souls for Christ.

 If you have questions, please email Rev. Dr. Michael Berg or Dr. Kerry Kuehn.